wooyeolBaek/deep-residual-learning/README.md

 ---

 ## 1. Implementation
-Use Zero-pad for Identity mapping(option A.) to match #params of ResNet and PlainNet
+Use Zero-pad for Identity mapping(option A.) to match Param # of ResNet and PlainNet

 <details>
 <summary>ResNet-20</summary>